mzonski/gnome-systemd-reboot-menu-ext/README.md

 **This is a fork of https://github.com/UbayGD/reboottouefi**

-# Reboot into Windows
+# Reboot into Windows with GRUB

-This is a small Gnome extension that adds the ability to reboot directly into Windows.
+This is a small Gnome extension that adds the ability to reboot directly into Windows with GRUB.

 ![Screenshot of the extension option in the Gnome 46 menu](images/gnome_46.png)